HELPING KEEP A HEALTHY VOICE

 often or have become chronic.
 IF you have repeated colds or if they fail

-2. Coughing, especially if severe or prolonged, places a great strain on the
+to clear up promptly, the cause should be looked into. - Coughing, especially if severe or prolonged, places a great strain on the

 larynx, as does repeated clearing of the throat.
 A special threat to a strong, healthy voice is an allergic reaction to any substance such as pollen, foods, dust, etc. If you show signs of being allergic in any way, it would be wise to have a thorough examination by a doctor specializing in allergies, or at least bring the problem to the attention of your doctor.
-Allergic reactions tend to weaken the tissues of the larynx, making them more suspectible to damage from use, or misuse of the voice.
+Allergic reactions tend to weaken the tissues of the larynx, making them more suspectible to damage from use, or misuse of the voice. - The tonsils may be at the seat of the trouble if there have been repeat

 bouts of tonsillitis.
-The infection may spread to the larynx.
+The infection may spread to the larynx. - A generally weak and “run down” physical condition, whether from

 illness, excessive fatigue, improper nutrition, etc. can, and often does